-- Each tree is grown to the largest extent possible.
+- Each tree is grown to the most substantial extent possible.
 There is no pruning.

 9. Dimensionality Reduction Algorithms

 In today's world, vast amounts of data are being stored and analyzed by corporates, government agencies, and research organizations.
 As a data scientist, you know that this raw data contains a lot of information - the challenge is in identifying significant patterns and variables.

 Dimensionality reduction algorithms like Decision Tree, Factor Analysis, Missing Value Ratio, and Random Forest can help you find relevant details.